flextype-starter-kits/clean/README.md

 1. Go to `project` folder in your console and run `npm install` to install node dependencies.
 2. Run `npx tailwindcss -i ./assets/src/css/styles.css -o ./assets/dist/css/styles.css`

+## Update vendor (options)
+1. Go to flextype root folder in your console and run `composer update`
+2. Go to flextype `project/plugins/twig` folder in your console and run `composer update`
+3. Go to flextype `project/plugins/site` folder in your console and run `composer update`
+4. Go to flextype `project/plugins/sitemap` folder in your console and run `composer update`

 ## License
 [The MIT License (MIT)](https://github.com/flextype-starter-kits/clean/blob/master/LICENSE.txt) Copyright (c) [Sergey Romanenko](https://github.com/Awilum)